dubo-dubon-duponey/docker-roon/README.md

 The builder uses the packages stored under `cache`.

-If you want to rebuild with fresh versions, call the `./refresh.sh` script first to redownload from Roon servers.
+If you want to rebuild with fresh versions, call the `./refresh.sh` script first to (re)-download from Roon servers.

 ### Alpine